How to Make Fire in the Snow

 Where Do You Find Dry Wood?

-In addition to above, when you look at a dead standing tree you should know that some sections are better than others.
-For example, a large protruding branch creates a sort of shoulder pocket on its underside where it meets the main trunk of the tree.
-This will be it’s driest section.
-You have a knife on you right?
+You have a knife on you, correct?
 We’ll get to that in just a minute.
-If the outside layer of that dead standing tree branch is wet, that’s fine because the inside of it is likely dry.
-With some basic tools, you can expose the dry inner and have your fuel to start a fire.
+If the outside layer of that dead-standing tree branch is wet, that’s fine because the inside of it is likely dry.
+With some essential tools, you can expose the dry inner and have your fuel to start a fire.

 Basic Cutting Tools

 The second thing you want is a saw.
 A saw can process more wood and do it faster than an axe.
-I carry the Silky Big Boy and I love this thing.
-I won’t go into the woods without it and in fact I have removed downed trees that have fallen across the trail – blocking my access to get back out whether I am on an ATV, sled or even the car on a backwoods road.
-It’s a light folding saw that fits in a back pack but is big enough to gar-berate some big trees!
+I carry the Silky Big Boy and absolutely love this saw.
+I won’t go into the woods without it, and I have removed many downed trees that have fallen across the trail – blocking my access to get out, whether it’s on an ATV, sled or even the car on a backwoods road.
+It’s a light folding saw that fits in a backpack but is big enough to garberate some big trees!

 Of course, there’s always the good old axe.
 If you love your axe and must have it, take it with you.
 Just remember not to bring your regular axe or maul.
 You want a pack axe that’s more manageable to haul if you are on foot or tight for space.